zksecurity/zkbugs/tools/circomspect/README.md

 - **Success**: No
 - **Evaluation**: This is expected since the bug is in external templates, not the target circuit code.
 - **Intended Circomspect analysis pass**: Unconstrained division

+### 24. circom/succinctlabs_telepathy-circuits/trailofbits_prover_can_lock_user_funds_by_including_ill-formed_bigints_in_public_key_commitment

+- **Short Description of the Vulnerability**: The `Rotate()` template in `rotate.circom` fails to validate the format of BigInts in public keys.
+SubgroupCheckG1WithValidX assumes that its input is a properly formed BigInt, with all limbs less than 2**55.
+This property is not validated anywhere in the `Rotate()` template.
+It allows a malicious prover to manipulate public keys by inserting ill-formed BigInts, specifically by altering the y-coordinate of public keys.
+This manipulation can lock user funds by preventing future provers from generating valid proofs, as the circuit uses these malformed keys without proper validation.
+The exploit involves modifying the y coordinate in a public key to create an invalid commitment, which then updates the system's commitment state, potentially leading to incorrect or fraudulent operations.
+- **Circomspect Output**: Identified unused variables and potential aliasing issues.
+- **Success**: No
+- **Evaluation**: Circomspect did not find the bug.
+- **Intended Circomspect analysis pass**: Under-constrained signal

+### 25. circom/succinctlabs_telepathy-circuits/veridise_template_CoreVerifyPubkeyG1_does_not_perform_input_validation_simplified

+- **Short Description of the Vulnerability**: This bug is in the circom-pairing BLS signature verification logic. pubkey, signature, and hash are divided into 7-entry chunks of 55-bit data, and each entry is checked against according entry in `p`.
+When calling `BigLessThan()`, the output isn't verified therefore attacker can manipulate the input so that it overflows p.
+- **Circomspect Output**: Identified unused variables and potential aliasing issues.
+- **Success**: No
+- **Evaluation**: Circomspect did not find the bug.
+- **Intended Circomspect analysis pass**: Under-constrained signal